Xkrilandar/WarAndCinema/index.md

 And for American movies during the war we found that each cluster was very unique and different:

-A | B | C
 - | - | -
 ![Not found]({{ 'assets/img/soldier.jpg' | relative_url }}) | ![Not found]({{ 'assets/img/heart.jpg' | relative_url }}) | ![Not found]({{ 'assets/img/mickey.jpg' | relative_url }})

-We found that each cluster had a clear title, here the first one is about cartoons with words like: “Tom”, “Jerry”,”Donald”,”Daffy” and “Elmer”.
-The second one is clearly about love and family with words like: “find”,“Love”,”marriage”, “husband”,”marry”,”family” and ”meet”.
-The third one is clearly about war with words like: “kill”,”German”,”nazi”,”Japanese”,”death”,”men” and ”captain”.
+We found that each cluster had a clear title, here the first one is about cartoons with words like: “Tom”, “Jerry”, ”Donald”, ”Daffy” and “Elmer”.\\
+The second one is clearly about love and family with words like: “find”, “Love”, ”marriage”, “husband”, ”marry”, ”family” and ”meet”.\\
+The third one is clearly about war with words like: “kill”, ”German”, ”nazi”, ”Japanese”, ”death”, ”men” and ”captain”.

 We then did this analysis of topics for every cluster, for every country, before, during and after the war and got this: